JetBrains/godot-support/godot-editor-plugin/addons/rider-plugin/README.md

 - Godot 4.2.2

 Install:
-1. Inside GodotEditor, it can be installed from the AssetLib view or [downloaded](https://godotengine.org/asset-library/asset/4576)
+1. Inside the Godot editor, it can be installed from the AssetLib view or [downloaded](https://godotengine.org/asset-library/asset/4576)
 2. [Optional] Change the initial value of `active` in the plugin.cfg
 3. [Optional] Change the initial values in the presets.json file.
 4. Enable "JetBrains Rider External Editor" plugin in the Project → Project Settings… → Plugins tab.